Tpj-root/glc/README.md

 ### Gnu/Linux Community (glc)

-It acts like a man system, making tools easy to understand and use for anyone.
+It acts like a man command, making tools easy to understand and use for anyone.
 This includes lots of example commands, detailed explanations of how each works, and full, documented instructions.